 Many attractions remain open all year long in the Upper Peninsula but take on a delightful new appeal when covered in snow.
 Visit Tahquamenon Falls State Park this winter to see incredible ice displays sculpted by Mother Nature herself.
 Anglers see their lakes transformed for a new catch and hikers get a new perspective when exploring snow-covered forests by snowshoe.
 At the day’s end, bundle up with hot cocoa or an Irish coffee at one of the Eastern Upper Peninsula’s four casinos.

 Some people think that because the Upper Peninsula is so far north, it’s nearly impossible to do anything outside.
 Guess again!
-Between guided snowshoe hikes, dog sled races, antique snowmobile runs and restaurants ready to serve up a nice hot plate with a beer brewed locally, you’re sure to enjoy the outdoors.
+Between cross country skiing, dog sled races, antique snowmobile runs and restaurants ready to serve up a nice hot plate with a beer brewed locally, you’re sure to enjoy the outdoors.
 Some residents say it’s just as busy in the winter as it is in the summer!
 One thing that folks in the Keweenaw Peninsula know is that Lake Superior actually moderates temperature enough to keep it cold, but comfortable, in the winter.

 5.There’s nothing in the Upper Peninsula that you can’t find in the Lower Peninsula